The format is:

 Access-control setter Setter-name(Argument)

-It is a definition that starts with access control, followed by the keyword setter, and ends with the keyword endsetter.
+This is a definition that starts with access control, followed by the setter keyword, and ends with the endsetter keyword.

-You can define setters with different argument classes even if they have a same name.
-And, you can place them anywhere in the class definition.
+You can define setters with different argument class even if they have a same name.
+You can place them anywhere in the class definition.

 An assignment to setter is automatically converted to a setter call.

-It specifies the access level of the setter using the keywords open or closed.
+You can specify the access level of the setter using the open or closed keywords.

-If you specify open, the setter can be called from outside of the class definition.
+If specifies open, you can call the setter from outside of the class definition.

-If you specify closed, the setter can only be used inside of the class definition.
+If specifies closed, the setter can only use inside of the class definition.

 It specifies the setter name after "setter".
 The naming rules for setter name is the same as for identifiers.

-Exceptionally, you can use the name of the built-in class as the setter name.
+Exceptionally, you can use the name of built-in class as the setter name.